uias/Tabman/README.md

 and build the workspace.

-## Requirements
-Tabman requires iOS 9.0 or above.

 ## Usage
 ### Getting Started

-1) Create an instance of `TabmanViewController` and provide it with a `PageboyViewControllerDataSource`.
+1) Create an instance of `TabmanViewController` and provide it with a `PageboyViewControllerDataSource`, also configuring the items you want to display in the `TabmanBar`.
 Note: `TabmanViewController` conforms to and is set as the `PageboyViewControllerDelegate`.

 ```swift
 class YourTabViewController: TabmanViewController, PageboyViewControllerDataSource {